jkwim/owntone-server/README_PULSE.md

         # Type of the output (alsa, pulseaudio, dummy or disabled)
         type = "pulseaudio"
 ```
+[Note: Automatic Log Rotation will not be actve for /var/log/owntone directory by default.
+Steps to activate automatic log rotation to be added here.]

 ### Step 8: Test the manual start up
 Note that `-d 5` turns on the maximum level of `DEBUG` messages to the log file
 ```